 On the point that the Charter only binds the UK when implementing EU law, see:

-- The EU Charter of Fundamental Rights: What can it do? (pdf, link to edf.org.uk) – dated February 2013, from the Open Society European Policy Institute.
+- The EU Charter of Fundamental Rights: What can it do? (opensocietyfoundations.org}) – dated February 2013, from the Open Society European Policy Institute.

-- Annual report 2010 on the application of the Charter – contains a section on Equality and, amongst other things, seeks to clarify where the Charter does and does not apply.
+- Annual reports on the application of the Charter – contain a section on Equality.

 The UK and Poland negotiated a Protocol which aims to limit – or perhaps rather ‘clarify’ – the effect of the Charter in their respective countries.
 For the text of the Protocol, see Lisbon Treaty (pdf) pages 157-8.